 On this page, I describe how you can configure the Sony RX100 M1.
 I will demonstrate the basic configuration options for this camera, but will not give any recommendations.
 I cannot guarantee that my list of configuration options is complete...

-In the following, I will describe the options that the Ricoh GR offers for configuration.
+In the following, I will describe the options that the Sony RX100 M1 offers for configuration.
 Configuration means here that you can configure certain camera controls (dials, levers, buttons) to behave differently, for example, to allow to set different things (for example, to set exposure, focus, or dynamic range).

-Note that I could also have chose to simple list all the menus and their options (which I do more or less for the "Key Custom Options" menu because it contains most of the configuration options), but then I would have simply replicated the camera manual.
+Note that I could also have chosen to simply list all the menus and their options, but then I would have just replicated the camera manual.

 Top view (from left to right to bottom)

 (C) Configurable (more or less...)